AngelaMeow/angelameow.github.io/_posts/2025-7-14-Design-Internship-Mentorship.md

 - *Training material and resources*: We met monthly with the Design Team Leader to refine resources needed and to make sure interns will have eveything for their training.

-Additionally, I had also collaborate in the interview process for refining candidates lists for the Design Team.
-I learned from my peers how to conduct pair designing sessions, and how to create an appropriate environment when conducting the sessions.
+Additionally, I collaborated in the interview process for the Design Team.
+I learned how to conduct pair design sessions, and how to create an appropriate environment when conducting them.